How to Make the Perfect Frittata (Easy, Delicious, Healthy, Great in an Emergency)

 You've probably figured out by now, if you've been reading my stuff for any length of time, that I don't post many cooking recipes.
 That's because I'm pretty incapable of measuring anything out.
 I tend to eyeball pretty much everything.
 So, I hope this wasn't too vague!

-What do you think?
-Have you made emergency frittatas before?
-I'd love to hear what you do when you're in a dinner jam, so please leave a comment! :-) And, feel free to share/join us on Instagram, Pinterest, Facebook!
+What is your favorite fast, easy, and inexpensive meal?
+I'd love to hear what you do when you're in a dinner jam, so please leave a comment in the comments section :-) And, feel free to share/join us on Instagram, Pinterest, Facebook!